angular/angular/adev/src/content/tutorials/first-app/steps/03-HousingLocation/README.md

 1. Open `src/app/housing-location/housing-location.component.css`, and paste the styles below into the file:

-    Note: In the browser, these can go in `src/app/housing-location/housing-location.component.ts` in the `styles` array.
+    NOTE: In the browser, these can go in `src/app/housing-location/housing-location.component.ts` in the `styles` array.

     <docs-code header="Add CSS styles to housing location to the component in src/app/housing-location/housing-location.component.css" path="adev/src/content/tutorials/first-app/steps/04-interfaces/src/app/housing-location/housing-location.component.css"/>